JonathanReardon/VisualAttention-PGroup-SingleFeatureSearch/README.md

 # VisualAttention-PGroup-SingleFeatureSearch
 Perceptual grouping by illusory contour (Kanizsa stimuli) covert visual attention task.
 Single feature search.
+Code is currently being cleaned/updated/refactored.
+Do not use.